vegaprotocol/specs/user-interface/7003-MORD-manage_orders.md

 Once a user has placed an order they may wish to confirm it's [status](https://docs.vega.xyz/docs/mainnet/graphql/enums/order-status) in a [list](#orders-list) of other orders. e.g. whether it has been accepted, filled, how close it is to being filled etc. Users may be interested in the price of their orders relative to the price of the market and how much of the order's size has been filled.

 Orders can also be placed on behalf of a user/party via [liquidity](#liquidity-order-shapes) or [pegged](#pegged-order-shapes) order shapes.
-These order cannot be edited on canceled in the same way as other orders.
+These order cannot be amended on canceled in the same way as other orders.

 Markets also have [statuses](https://docs.vega.xyz/docs/mainnet/graphql/enums/market-state) that may affect how a user perceives the state of an order, e.g if the order was placed while in "normal" continuous trading, but the market is now in auction.